 Teenagers and alcohol: what you need to know

 For many young people, trying alcohol is a normal part of growing up.

 For example, having friends and fitting in are very important to teenagers.
-This can influence whether your child tries alcohol.
 Your child might drink to feel part of a peer group or because he feels it gives him some status in his peer group.

 Some teenagers might enjoy the way alcohol makes them feel.
 Or some might like alcohol because it gives them a thrill or makes them feel that they’re ‘grown up’.

 For most young people who try alcohol, there won’t be any long-term effects.
 But for a few, drinking in adolescence can lead to immediate harm and more chronic problems or even addiction.
 For some teenagers, alcohol use can be a sign of social or mental health problems.

 You might not think of alcohol as a drug, but it’s a psychoactive substance that affects your body, behaviour and decision-making abilities.
 You can get addicted to alcohol.
 It’s one of the drugs that young people use the most, and it can be one of the most damaging drugs.
 It’s also the drug of choice for Australians of all ages.

 The short answer is nothing.
 There’s just no safe level of alcohol use for young people under 18 years.

 When young people drink, there’s a risk that their brains won’t develop properly.
 Adolescence is an important time for brain development, with lots of new nerve connections and pathways being made.
 Alcohol can interrupt this process and even cause mild impairment.

 Also, the earlier in life young people start drinking, the greater their risk of alcohol-related problems in early adulthood and beyond.
 Young people who start drinking before they’re 15 are four times more likely to develop alcohol dependence than young people who don’t start drinking until they’re 21.